3.5-stars rounded up

-Thank you so much to the publisher, Tor Teen, for providing me with an early copy to read and review.
-I appreciate the opportunity to jump into this world created by Armentrout and am already excited for the next book in the series!
+Thank you so much to the publisher, Macmillan Audio, for providing me with a copy to read and review.
+I would definitely recommend the audio version.
+The narration fit the story very well.